 How many glaciers can be seen from a cruise in Glacier Bay?

-Glacier Bay National Park is a UNESCO World Heritage that spans 3.3 million acres along the Alaska’s Inside Passage (it’s roughly the size of Connecticut).
-Glacier Bay is a well-known destination for scenic sailing due to its staggering number of glaciers: more than 1,000.
+Glacier Bay National Park is a UNESCO World Heritage Site that spans 3.3-million acres along the Alaskaβs Inside Passage.
+Glacier Bay (roughly the size of Connecticut) is a well-known destination for scenic sailing due to its staggering number of glaciers: more than 1,000.

 From your cruise ship, expect to see just a handful of these glaciers during your day in the park.
-Common glaciers seen from ships in Glacier Bay include Margerie Glacier, Lamplugh Glacier, Joh Hopkins Glacier, and more.
-The longest glacier in Glacier Bay is the Grand Pacific Glacier, at 40 miles long, which can also be visited by cruise ship.
+Common glaciers seen from ships in Glacier Bay include the Grand Pacific Glacier, Lamplugh Glacier, John Hopkins Glacier, and more.
+Margerie Glacier is often a highlight, at 21 miles long and with an ice face towering 200 feet about the waterline.

 Which cruise itineraries call on Glacier Bay National Park?